 I subscribed to Audible for a couple of years, and I liked it overall.
 What really bothered me about Audible (and this is totally a “me” thing and would not apply to everyone) is that I felt extremely pressured and stressed to spend my monthly credit on a book that I could not get elsewhere.
 For instance, if there was an audiobook I really wanted to listen to, but it was available at my library within a month or two, I did not feel like I could spend $15 on it just so that I could own it without even knowing yet if I liked the book.
 This resulted in me piling up credits and then spending them on children’s books or classics that were well performed because I knew I might re-listen to those or at least share them with my family.
 It was actually stressful for me because I don’t typically spend money on books unless I know I love them and need to own them to either share with other people or re-read myself.
 Many others have no problem spending $15/month on an audiobook and that is totally fair.
 Audible is superior in that it has almost every audiobook ever made, and various versions of the audiobooks as well.
 Plus, with Audible, you do get to keep your book forever, and that isn’t the case with Scribd unless you keep your subscription forever.
 That’s just something to consider.
 If you prefer, like me, to get the majority of your audiobooks from the library, then I think Scribd is a great addition to library borrowing.
 It is less expensive per month than Audible (8.99 vs. 14.99) and you can get theoretically listen to/read more than one audiobook/e-book over that period of that time, so the price per book actually goes down even more.

-TRULY unlimited.
+One downside to Scribd that I had heard about in a few online groups and experienced myself during my trial period is that it isn’t TRULY unlimited.
 If you are a voracious reader or listener, you will find your availability limited after several audiobooks per month.
 This can be extremely frustrating because it doesn’t quite seem easy to tell when the books are going to be “waitlisted” for you.
 Basically, you can read or listen to several “new release” audiobooks or e-books but if you go through too many in about a week or two, all of a sudden a note will appear in the app that those books aren’t available to you until your next billing cycle.
 This has something to do with licensing and it can be super frustrating if you are in the middle of a book that you then can’t finish for another few weeks.
 This likely won’t happen to you if you only get through 1-2 audiobooks or 1-2 e-books per month – the website states that it only happens if you are a “voracious” reader.
 The unexpected element of it could drive people crazy though, I get that.

 Also, when the books you’ve saved “disappear” and aren’t available until the next month, there are still LOTS of backlist titles you can read.
 Personally, I think I got through 5 audiobooks the first month before anything became limited and 6 audiobooks and 2 e-books the next month.
 I don’t see this being an issue if you really prioritize the books you desperately want to read/listen to first and the rest are just gravy on top of that.
 It’s definitely good to know up-front though and I know that I relied on the library waitlist for a couple of books instead of listening through Scribd just so I could guarantee I’d have access to the Scribd books not available at my library if that makes sense.
 I’ve made a little chart here that compares Scribd to other e-book/audiobook apps and maybe it lays it out in a more clear way: